Hannah Asycough1

 F, #142566, d.
 14 November 1947

-From 5 March 1894, her married name became Birdwood.1 She was decorated with the award of Imperial Order of the Crown of India (C.I.).1 As a result of her marriage, Janetta Hope Gonville Bromhead was styled as Baroness Birdwood on 25 January 1938.
+From 5 March 1894, her married name became Birdwood.1 She was awarded the Imperial Order of the Crown of India (C.I.)1 After her marriage, Janetta Hope Gonville Bromhead was styled as Baroness Birdwood on 25 January 1938.

 Citations